-Note: the analysis includes private insurer, AssetInsure, although the data we received from them is limited, given the short period of time since it entered the DBI market.
+Note, the analysis includes private insurer Berkshire Hathaway Speciality Insurance (BHSI), although the data we received from it is limited, given the short period of time since it entered the DBI market.

 2.1.
 We assume a seven year lag in assessing profitability